Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Data-Driven Site Selection vs Gut Feeling

-When you adopt data-driven site selection, you're not just changing a process—you're changing your business outcomes in several important ways.
+When you adopt data-driven site selection, you're changing your business outcomes in several important ways.

 The Data Stack: From Demographics to Dynamic Trade Areas

 Ever wondered how retailers seem to know exactly where to open their next location?
-It's all about having the right data.
+The answer lies in having the right data.
 Today's data-driven site selection is powered by a rich mix of information that goes far beyond basic demographics.

 Think of it as building a complete picture of a location, one data layer at a time.
 Each layer reveals something new and valuable about the site's potential.